TheGort/thegort.github.io/about.md

 My hobbies include video games, cinematography/video editing, and making people smile.

-I enjoy playing Valorant, League of Legends, Stardew Valley, Teamfight Tactics, and many other games [(check out my Steam profile here)](https://steamcommunity.com/id/thegortisthebestrightnow/){:target="_blank"}.
+I enjoy playing League of Legends, Valorant, Stardew Valley, Teamfight Tactics, Slay The Spire, and many other games [**(check out my Steam profile here)**](https://steamcommunity.com/id/thegortisthebestrightnow/){:target="_blank"}.
 If you'd ever like to join my friends and I sometime, add me on Discord via TheGort#5051 (send me a message to let me know who you are first!).

-I also have a YouTube channel which you can check out [here.](https://www.youtube.com/channel/UCaaYCWSM01Ke6LqG100zg0A){:target="_blank"}
+I also have a YouTube channel which you can check out [**here.**](https://www.youtube.com/channel/UCaaYCWSM01Ke6LqG100zg0A){:target="_blank"}
 I haven't been posting because I'm very busy with school, but I hope to find the time to continue.
 You'll find that I upload all sorts of content, ranging from video games, educational videos, reviews to skits.
-It's a channel about me!

-If anybody ever wondered what I listen to, follow me on [Spotify.](https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ){:target="_blank"}
+If anybody ever wondered what I listen to, follow me on [**Spotify.**](https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ){:target="_blank"}
 I like listening to trap, pop, hip-hop, and k-pop every now and then.
 My favorite artists are Playboi Carti, Silk Sonic, and EXO.
-Favorite song right now: *R.I.P* by Playboi Carti.
+Favorite song right now: *Choppa Won't Miss* by Playboi Carti and Young Thug.

 `It's truly a small, yet big world out there, folks.
 Enjoy the time we have.`